James-Ansley/latenights-textbook/docs/adt/intro.md

-to know _how_ that operation is performed -- what memory structures are being changed, what lines of code "in the background" are being run, etc. -- we just want to know that lists have a method called `.append`, and after we invoke it, our list will have whatever element we passed in to it appended to the back of the list.
+to know _how_ that operation is performed -- what memory structures are being changed, what lines of code "in the background" are being run, etc. -- we just want to know that lists have a method called `.append`, and after we invoke it, our list will have whatever element we passed in to it appended to the back.